dromotherm/documentation/pages/themis/daily_use/TRH_node.md

 Emonhub's user interface permits :
 - to visualize in real time if data processing is correctly performed
-- to edit a config file, used to activate new sensors, never activated before...
+- to edit a config file, in order to activate new sensors, never activated before in the hub...

 ![emonhub UI](emonhub2.png)